vnn/wifi/README.md

  * requests: https://pypi.python.org/pypi/requests

 ## Installation
-First, you have to create the necessary folders, database file and generate the GnuPG key (default: _~/.wifi_).
-Hopefully, everything is done automatically:
+Edit the script and replace 'iwn0' (line 45), with your wifi network interface.
+Then, use the *-i* argument to create necessary folders, json database and generate the GnuPG private key:

 ```sh
 $ wifi --init